DIY Eiffel Tower Tags

-Hello, Graphics Fairy friends, Diana from Dreams Factory here, ready to share another exciting step by step tutorial with you!
-Today we are making these gorgeously Spinning Eiffel Tower Windmill Tags, a fun and easy project that you can make on a hot summer day!
+Hello, Graphics Fairy friends, Diana from Dreams Factory here, and, today we are making these gorgeously DIY Eiffel Tower Tags, a fun and easy project!
 The tags have a touch of whimsy, a sprinkle of gold, a splash of watercolor and a little bit of a vintage French flair.
 They are simply perfect on their own but of course they can be easily integrated into other decorative crafting sessions, feel free to go wild and find millions of uses for these beauties!

 - Eiffel Tower windmill printables